yanckst/useful-stuff/README.md

 This repository will save useful time when looking on the internet for a specific code to achieve something.

-A lot of time is wasted to search and sometimes some websites or blog posts and deleted.
+A lot of time is wasted to search and sometimes some websites or blog posts are deleted.

 This repository will regroup a lot of code sample and reduce time to search on the internet.